-In a world where babies grow up using iPads, it’s no surprise that today’s kids are getting their own smartphones at increasingly younger ages.
+In the ever-expanding technical world that we’re living in, it’s no surprise that today’s kids are getting their own smartphones at increasingly younger ages.
 Don’t panic, it’s completely natural for parents to worry about their children having a smartphone and what risks they face while using it.
 The good news is there are plenty of things that can be done to provide peace of mind.

 Three’s Internet Filter

 At Three we want kids to be able to use their smartphones without the risk of stumbling upon inappropriate content.
 That’s why all our Prepay phones come with internet filters, to limit access to material that may not be suitable for our younger users.
 Find out more about Three’s Child Safety policy here.

 As well as the aforementioned filter, there are a variety of apps that can help safeguard your child’s phone.

 In addition to these location-based apps, parents can also go as far as downloading a comprehensive parental control app, such as Norton Family (available on the App Store and the Google Play Store).
 With Norton, you can restrict children from using certain apps and using their phones at certain times, as well as tracking their location and monitoring their general phone usage.
 Another good one is Google Family Link (Again, this is available on Google Play Store and App Store, which will help set up those all-important digital ground rules like restricting screen time and setting a cut off time each evening.

 While phones are one of the most common devices to communicate with, online Chat on the many consoles available is rapidly growing in popularity, especially with the younger population.

 Here are some tips to help you keep your child safe when playing on their console:

 - Add an age restriction: Settings > System > Signed our console restrictions > enter Microsoft password > Access to content > select appropriate age for your child (this can vary per profile on the Xbox)